Main Menu

 Price-Response Curve and Revenue/Margin Maximizing Price

-Plot the price-response curve — demand as a function of price — for each segment.
-The revenue-maximizing price sits where marginal revenue equals zero.
-The margin-maximizing price sits where marginal profit equals zero and is almost always higher than the revenue-maximizing point.
-The GP break-even elasticity formula provides a sanity check: Break-Even E = −1 ÷ (Current GP% + Price Change %).
-If the estimated elasticity is more negative than the break-even point, a price increase destroys gross profit.
+Plot the price-response curve, showing demand as a function of price, for each segment.
+The revenue-maximizing price is where marginal revenue equals zero.
+The margin-maximizing price is where marginal profit equals zero and is usually higher than the revenue-maximizing point.

 KPIs to Track (Before, During, and After Changes)